Gowshik1112/Java/BookSales.md

     Input: --top_customers=2
     Output: xxxx@doe.ocom   yyyy@doe.com
-    Description: It will show the top customers based on price amount which they have purchased
+    Description: It will show the top customers based on value of purchases they have made
     Note: If required count is 1, but top two customers purchased in same value, then it will print both.
 #### Input 3: